-3) SECTION 12C.1.(c).3 Progress on the development and implementation of the system The P4 Project implementation will be conducted in phases, with two major releases.
+3) SECTION 12C.1.(c).3 Progress on the development and implementation of the system

+The P4 Project implementation will be conducted in phases, with two major releases.
 Development occurs across four parallel tracks, using an Agile Project Management methodology.
 The Agile methodology engages with county stakeholders very early in the requirements confirmation and system design activities.
 The software is developed incrementally, so that functionality is demonstrated to the county representatives as the system is being built; their feedback helps to shape the design of the system as development and builds continue.
 This approach is in contrast with the traditional "waterfall" approach to system development, in which county stakeholders were exposed to the system very late in the development process, just prior to go-live.
 Due to deferred exposure of stakeholders to the new system, the waterfall approach provided limited capacity to address stakeholder feedback prior to go-live.
-The Agile approach minimizes implementation risks by addressing key user concerns prior to go-live.
+The Agile approach will minimize implementation risks by addressing key user concerns prior to go-live.

-The project scope also includes the development and deployment of a mobile solution that is optional.
-Counties can choose to deploy the mobile child welfare investigator application, the first mobile application for NC FAST.
-The mobile solution provides child welfare social workers with the ability to complete their casework outside the office, thus allowing them to spend more time interacting with families instead of completing case documentation back at the DSS office.
-In counties that choose to deploy the mobile application, case workers will be able to perform their work activities in a disconnected mode, with automatic synchronization of data to the system when a network connection becomes available.
+The project scope also includes the development and deployment of a mobile solution.
+The mobile child welfare investigator application, the first mobile application for NC FAST, provides child welfare social workers with the ability to complete their casework outside the office, thus allowing them to spend more time interacting with families instead of completing case documentation back at the DSS office.
+Case workers will be able to perform their work activities in a disconnected mode, with automatic synchronization of data to the system when a network connection becomes available.